Fairfield Association Friends

 - As you may well have seen, hedges have already been laid in Fauna and Flora, scrapes have been made for water loving species, numerous native trees planted and the traditional White Park cattle graze the pasture.

 - The arable land in the Flora area has been carefully ploughed, so as to preserve the lynchets, and spring-sown with wide margins along the hedgerows and wild flower strips to attract bees as well as birds.
 Some of our target bird species such as lapwings and curlews have already been attracted to the site and we are confident that more will follow.

 - The Fairfield Association also takes an active interest in the history of the area and numerous items of historical interest have been uncovered by local groups of archaeologists and metal detectorists.

 - More details of both wildlife sightings and historical artefacts found in our fields can be found on the: Reserve Surveys and Local History pages.

 - Since 2014 we have been drawing up detailed plans which we will use to bid for the external funding which will certainly be needed.
 However, most funders now expect applicants to provide their own match funding, and all funders require applicants to show that they are well supported by their community.
 If we can show that we have regular and dependable contributions from The Friends, this will greatly strengthen our grant applications, as well as helping to fund our annual budget and our new projects.

 All of the above activities cost money (even the most enthusiastic volunteers need tools and equipment!).
 We hope you will join The Friends and give generously.

-Many thanks – your support in helping the Fairfield Association preserve these important green spaces will be much appreciated!
+Many thanks to all Fairfield Friends – your support in helping the Fairfield Association preserve these important green spaces is much appreciated!